AndrewSmithDev/component-object-model/README.md

 ### The Component

-The `SignUpForm` is a basic sign-up form that includes some basic validation.
-It has an `onSubmit` property, which is a callback function that is invoked when the form is submitted with valid data.
-The form includes three input fields for email, password, and confirm password.
-These fields are validated using the `validateForm` function, which checks for empty fields, ensures that the password and confirm password fields match, and that the password is at least 8 characters long.
-If any errors are present when the form is submitted, they will be displayed and the `onSubmit` callback will not be executed.
+The SignUpForm is a simple sign-up form with basic validation.
+The form is validated before submission and if there are no errors, the `onSubmit` prop is executed with the form data.
+If any errors are found, they will be shown and the `onSubmit` callback will not be run.

 ```tsx
 // sign-up-form.tsx